BUNPC/angioReg/README.md

 * To save transformed angiograms go to **File > Save Transformed angiogram1** or **File > Save Transformed angiogram2**

 # Tips
 * Always try linenar regisration and  non-linear registration (imregdemons) first.
-If this doesn't give you the results you want then try lienar regisration  and non-linear registration (Scattered data interpolation).
+If this doesn't give you the results you want then try linenar regisration  and non-linear registration (Scattered data interpolation).
 * If images already close enough without linear registration, then Lienar registration may not be necessary.
 Apply non-linear registraton method directly.
 * To register two volumes/images from same modality, most of the times non-linear registration (imregdemons) will give you the results you want.
 To register volumes/images from different modality, non-linear registration (imregdemons) may not work.
 In that case, use non-linear registration (Scattered data interpolation).
 In any case it always better to try non-linear registration (imregdemons) first and then try non-linear registration (Scattered data interpolation), because non-linear registration (Scattered data interpolation) needs manually selecting points.